 - The more specific a question is "Did you feel you got to know your colleagues better, in a more personal and profound way?", the more you will get contrasting answers, with fewer positive (but more honest) answers.

-Consider also the possibility for participants to respond anonymously, which can free up the floor in a corporate context where clear-cut answers are sometimes risky.
+Consider letting participants respond anonymously, which can free up the floor in a corporate context where clear-cut answers are sometimes risky.

 💞 Measuring the transmission of corporate values and brand attachment